Overview

 We evaluate and treat the entire spectrum of sleep disorders and provide the highest level of sleep medicine testing services in the Central Virginia region.
 Our services are largely unavailable at most other sleep centers, and we provide referral to additional sleep-related services via liaison with a multitude of other related medical, mental health and dental subspecialties, which speaks volumes to the multidisciplinary nature of sleep disorders medicine.
 Sleep medicine is team medicine.

-Faculty & Staff
+Faculty & Providers

-Division of Sleep Medicine faculty and staff
+Faculty and providers within the Division of Sleep Medicine

 Maha Alattar, M.D.

-Assistant Professor and Medical Director, Sleep Center
+Associate Professor and Medical Director, Sleep Center

 Maha Alattar, M.D.

-Assistant Professor and Medical Director, Sleep Center
+Associate Professor and Medical Director, Sleep Center

 Department of Neurology